pomnabo/pomnabo.github.io/Javascript_Practice/Counter-App/README.md

 Overview:

 This is 4 of 10 small javascript project tutorials featured in Vijay Kumar's Udemy course.
+This tutorial guides the viewer in writing a simple web browser application of a manual number counter.

 ------------------------------
 Coding Challenges: